Lisa-Baumgaertner/database-technologies/README.md

 ***
 # Project Name

 ## Description
-Design and Comparison of a Library Application Using NoSQL and SQL
+Design and Comparison of a Library Application in NoSQL and SQL

 ## Technologies